Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Result

 Figure \ref{fig:fishImage}(m--p) shows the \enfaceh images at a deep depth indicated by the yellow dashed line in Fig.\@ \ref{fig:fishImage}(a).
 The B-MFA image [Fig.\@ \ref{fig:fishImage}(p)] exhibits a lower signal intensity but higher contrast than the single acquisition and SFA images [Fig.\@ \ref{fig:fishImage}(m) and (n), respectively].
 These findings may suggest that the B-MFA method reduces the MS signal and improves the image contrast.
 We also notice that the \enfaceh MFA image [Fig.\@ \ref{fig:fishImage}(o)] shows reduced signal intensity but does not show improved contrast.
 We suspect that this reduced intensity in the MFA image is not fully due to the MS reduction, but is also due to signal washout caused by the motion of the sample.
 Details are discussed in Section \ref{sec:signalReduction}.

+It might be noteworthy that, since lateral motion is not observed in the \enfaceh images, we reasonably assume that the cross-sectional images in Fig.\@ \ref{fig:fishImage} were taken at the same anatomical position for all methods.
+In addition, we can consider that ``refocus artifact,'' which is discussed in detail later in Section \ref{sec:limitOf1D}, is not remarkable according to these \enfaceh images.

+The intensity cross-sectional image of the other nine fish are presented in the Supplementary Material (Fig.\@ S1-S3).

 To quantitatively compare the sharpness of the images, we computed the information entropy of the \enfaceh slab projections.
 The projections were computed at three depth regions indicated by the pink braces in Fig.\@ \ref{fig:fishImage}(a).
-The computed information entropy values are summarized in Table \ref{tab:zebrafish}.
+The computed information entropy values are summarized in Table \ref{tab:zebrafish}, where the depths are relative to the zero-delay depth.
 At all three depth regions, the B-MFA shows the smallest information entropy.
 Namely, B-MFA provides the sharpest image of the four methods.
+For reference, the \enfaceh projection images used to compute the information entropy are summarized in Fig.\@ \ref{fig:IEfigure}.
+These images may provide an intuitive understanding of the correspondence between the information entropy values and image sharpness.

+We performed the same information entropy analysis on the other nine fishes as summarized in Fig.\@ \ref{fig:IEplots}.
+Here, the three depth regions (i.e., upper, middle, and lower) of each fish were selected to cover the same structures as the case of the first fish.
+Since the information entropies may vary among the fishes due to the particular structures of each fish, we computed the information entropy difference from the single acquisition for each fish.
+In the figure, small circles indicate the means among the ten fishes, i.e., the additional nine fish and the first fish presented in Table \ref{tab:zebrafish}, while the whiskers indicate the standard deviation among the ten fishes.

+Although MFA shows large standard deviations, SFA and B-MFA show reasonably small standard deviations.
+In comparison to the mean information entropies of SFA and MFA, B-MFA showed smaller information entropies, indicating higher image sharpness.
+By considering the relatively small standard deviations of B-MFA to the mean information-entropy reductions, the reductions (i.e., the sharpness enhancements) are not trivial.

 To quantitatively evaluate the image contrast, we computed the signal-to-signal ratio (SSR).
 SSR is defined as the mean intensity ratio between two manually selected ROIs, where one ROI was chosen to include a high-scattering-intensity structure [dark blue box in Fig.\@ \ref{fig:fishImage}(a)] and the other was selected in a low scattering region [red box in Fig.\@ \ref{fig:fishImage}(a)] in a cross-sectional image.
 The size of each ROI was 35 pixels $\times$ 16 pixels (205.1 \um $\times$ 115.8 \um).
 Examples of the SSRs are shown in Fig.\@ \ref{fig:fishImage}(a--d).